top of page

 1. High-Fiber Foods:

-Legumes: Lentils, chickpeas, and beans.
+• Legumes: Lentils, chickpeas, and beans.
 Try 5 easy lentil recipes.

-Whole Grains: whole wheat, millet, quinoa, brown rice, wild rice, oats, and barley.
+• Whole Grains: whole wheat, millet, quinoa, brown rice, wild rice, oats, and barley.

-Benefits of High Fiber Foods for PCOS:
+Benefits of High Fibre Foods for PCOS:

-Fibre-rich foods reduce blood sugar levels (7, 8, 9, 10, 11, 12).
-It may help in managing insulin resistance.
-Nearly, one in every 3 women have inulin resistance as an underlying factor for PCOS.
+Nearly one in every 3 women has inulin resistance as an underlying factor for PCOS.
 A fibre-rich diet also keeps you full.

 It might help with weight loss.
 A recent study shows that a high-fibre diet can reduce BMI.
 Additionally, it can influence the gut microbiota to produce beneficial compounds (SCFA, 13, 14, 15, 16, 17).
 These substances can protect against weight gain and insulin resistance (18).